anthonyrisinger/cga/6/cga+05.md

 $$P_1 \cdot P_2 = -\frac{1}{2}(\mathbf{p}_1^2 - 2\mathbf{p}_1 \cdot \mathbf{p}_2 + \mathbf{p}_2^2) = -\frac{1}{2}\|\mathbf{p}_1 - \mathbf{p}_2\|^2$$

-The inner product encodes the squared Euclidean distance!
-This is why the conformal embedding works: it transforms the nonlinear distance formula into a simple inner product.
+The inner product encodes the squared Euclidean distance.
+This transforms nonlinear distance calculations into linear operations—a significant architectural advantage.
+However, let's be clear: computing these inner products involves the same number of floating-point operations as traditional distance formulas.
+The benefit is architectural uniformity, not raw computational speed.

 #### The Complete Representation Catalog

-Points are just the beginning.
 The conformal model represents all geometric objects as elements of our 5D geometric algebra:

 **Table 17: The Conformal Dictionary**